The Chemistry of Good Presentations

 How you frame your message matters too.
 People will react to the identical information in different ways depending on how it is framed.
 Are you talking to them in a way that is persuasive to you or in a way that works for them?
 This is why knowing your target audience is such an important part of delivering effective presentations.
 Ask questions, find out what’s going on in their heads and build your presentation to suit.

 The first chemical we encounter on our way to a good presentation is cortisol.
-It shows up in you as a nervous presenter.
+It’s released in you as a nervous presenter.

 Cortisol – Focus

 Cortisol is made by the adrenal glands and it helps the body to manage stress.
 As a presenter, the stress you feel before you speak is actually going to help you to deliver a better presentation.
 As you begin to feel that early freak out in anticipation of your presentation, your glands will release cortisol.
 This sharpens your attention, increases strength and helps you to produce more speed.
 Fight or flight.

 That attention and that strength are your allies, use them… watch the speed, you don’t want to talk so fast that you can’t be understood… don’t forget to breathe.

 Dopamine – Reward

 Dopamine is a neurotransmitter that is part of the brain’s reward system.
 When dopamine levels are higher it produces more focus, more motivation and better recall, not a bad combination for receiving new messages.

 Dopamine is released when we win a game, answer a quiz correctly or get some new likes on Facebook.
 This is part of what makes social media so addicting and it’s also why gamification has been such a successful marketing approach.
 If you can make dopamine levels rise in association with your brand, you create a positive experience that will serve your brand well.
 So how can you do that without spiking the air vents?

 - Thank your audience for giving you the opportunity to speak.

 - Play games with your audience; begin your presentation with simple skills testing questions.